Commercial Driver License

 How often is CDL offered?

-We offer two sessions of CDL during fall, winter, and spring quarter.
-We offer only one session of CDL in the summer.
-Each CDL session lasts 5 weeks and is scheduled to meet Monday-Friday from 7:30am-4:30pm.
-Spaces in each session are limited, so we encourage interested students to begin gathering the required documentation for registration well-in-advance of open registration (dates listed in the registration packet).
+We offer two sessions of CDL each quarter.
+Please refer to the CDL Session Dates calendar for specific dates.
+Each CDL session lasts 5 weeks and meets Monday-Friday from 7:30am-4:30pm.
+Spaces in each session are limited, so we encourage interested students to gather the required documentation for conditional acceptance well-in-advance of the registration packet acceptance dates listed in the CDL Session Dates Calendar.

-Registration must be done in person inside the Career & Technical Education Office in the Technology Building, Room 114.
+Bring a completed registration packet to the Career & Technical Education Office in the Technology Building, Room 114.
 The office is located at 301 S. King Street Centralia, WA 98531.
+This process must be done in person.
+If you have an extenuating circumstance that prohibits you from coming to our office in person, please contact us immediately so we can best accommodate your situation.

 How can I guarantee that I am accepted into a specific session?